Gitaroo Man: Reception

+According to the game's designer Keiichi Yano, the game was commercially successful in the United States, where it sold more copies than it did in Japan.

 Edge awarded the game a score of 7 out of 10; the game was later included in that magazine's staff- and reader-voted "Top 100 Games" list published in July 2007.
 Despite a number of positive reviews, the North American and European versions of Gitaroo Man were produced in very low quantities by Koei and, as a result, have become somewhat rare; it is regarded as a cult video game.
 Around November 2005 in North America, copies of Gitaroo Man began popping up in GameStop game stores.
 This was due to a reprint by GameQuestDirect, similar to their previous reprints of PlayStation RPGs Persona 2 and Rhapsody: A Musical Adventure, both of which were previously very rare.
 The game was also reissued in Europe around this time.

 Blake Fischer reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "The genius here isn't in any bold gameplay innovations; it's that it delivers a fun, well-rounded package that is beautifully crafted."
 It was a runner-up for GameSpot's annual "Best Music on PlayStation 2" and "Best Game No One Played on PlayStation 2" awards.